MileHacker Logo

 Visa & Entry Requirements

-The nation of the french republic is a schengen area member State, a zone of 27 European countries that abolished passport and other types of customs and immigration at their common borders.
-Once you enter one Schengen country, you can travel freely within the entire section for a specified period without additional border checks.
+The nation of france is a schengen area member State, a zone of 27 European countries that abolished passport and other types of border control at their common borders.
+As soon as you enter one Schengen country, you can travel freely within the entire section for a specified period without additional border checks.

-Schengen Visa (Short Stay - Type C): Citizens of many non-EU/EEA/Switzerland countries obtain a Schengen visa for stays up to 90 days within any 180-day period.
-This travel permit fits tourism, business, or family visits.
+Schengen Visa (Short Stay - Type C): Citizens of many non-EU/EEA/Switzerland countries obtain a Schengen visa for up to 90-day STAYS days within any 180-day period.
+This visa fits tourism, business, or family visits.
 Application takes place at the French embassy or consulate in your home country.
-Visa-Exempt Nationalities: Citizens from many countries (USA, Canada, Australia, UK, Japan, etc.) do not obtain a visa for short trips (up to 90 days within any 180-day period).
+Visa-Exempt Nationalities: Citizens from many countries (USA, Canada, Australia, UK, Japan, etc.) do not obtain a visa for short stays (for a MAXIMUM of 90 days in any 180-day period).
 A valid passport usually suffices.
 ETIAS (European Travel Information and Authorisation System): Expected implementation in mid-2025.
 Visa-exempt travelers obtain an ETIAS authorization online prior to Schengen Area travel.
 This is a pre-travel authorization, not a visa.
 Application is online, involves a fee, and should be quick.

 Important Documents